Pin Point Your Problems with Acupuncture

 If our bodies are not in balance we could have numerous symptoms as a result.
 These symptoms include insomnia, infertility, hot flashes, night sweats, anxiety, chills, etc. By rebalancing the yin and yang energy in your body, these symptoms can be resolved.

-Another principal of Chinese Medicine that is our bodies are made up of energy, known as qi, which travel along channels, or meridians.
+Another principle of Chinese Medicine that is our bodies are made up of energy, known as qi, which travel along channels, or meridians.
 These channels are like rivers, and the qi that flows through them is like the water.
 The qi must continue to run smoothly through the channels for our bodies to function at their best.
 However, sometimes there are things that can happen that interfere with the smooth flow of energy in these channels and when interruption happens, we can experience physical symptoms such as fatigue, headache, irritability, pain, asthma, indigestion, nausea, and the list goes on and on.
 By correcting the flow of qi in the channels, these ailments are corrected as well.

 How did acupuncture become popular in the United States?